Commission for the Conservation of Antarctic Marine Living Resources

 The Antarctic Marine Living Resources (AMLR) Convention Act of 1984 provided the legislative authority to establish the U.S. AMLR Program.
 The program implements NOAA’s strategic goal of managing the use of the Southern Ocean resources through an ecosystem approach.
 The program (working with the US Department of State) supports U.S. participation in both the Commission and the Scientific Committee of the Convention, and conducts directed research towards achieving the conservation objectives of the Convention.

-U.S. AMLR has continued its long history of leadership in the new millenium.
+U.S. AMLR has continued its long history of leadership in the new millennium.
 Since 2000, our scientists have acted as conveners or co-conveners for the:

 - Working Group on Ecosystem Monitoring and Management